Skip to main content

 local sword = Sprite("assets/sword.png")

--- Add the sword to the "right_hand" slot
+-- Add the sword to the character's "right_hand" slot

 character:setSlot("right_hand", sword)